-^{}Note: Some units have multiple opportunities for Big Fun, so choose according to the time you have.
-Note that the Unit 1 activities are shorter overall.

-DBQ 0 and DBQ - Post Assessment - Please submit to Score as part of our research program.
+\Note: Some eras have multiple opportunities for Big Fun, so choose according to the time you have.
+Note that the Era 1 activities are shorter overall. \\ DBQ 0 and DBQ - Post Assessment - Please submit to Score as part of our research program.